hortongn/accp-cheatsheet/README.md

 ### AWS OpsWorks
 - It is a service that allows you to host your own Puppet Enterprise infrastructure.
+- *a configuration management service that helps you configure and operate applications in a cloud enterprise by using Puppet or Chef*

 ### AWS Partner Network (APN)
 - It is a global community of partners that leverages programs, expertise, and resources to build, market, and sell customer offerings.